suborbital/docs/website/docs/compute/get-started.md

 ## Installation

-To use Compute, you need an environment token and the Subo command line tool.
-The environment token allows the control plane to authenticate with our hosted service that manages billing, metadata storage, telemetry, and more.
+To use Compute, you'll need an environment token and the Subo command line tool.
+The environment token allows Compute to authenticate with our service that manages metadata storage, telemetry, and more.

 ### Install Subo: the Compute CLI